adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v2/image/README.md

  data-cmp-hook-image="image"
  data-cmp-hook-image="link"
  data-cmp-hook-image="noscript"
+ data-cmp-hook-image="map"
+ data-cmp-hook-image="area"
 ```

-The `img` should be placed inside a `noscript` element with the `data-cmp-hook-image="noscript"` attribute.
+The `img` and an optional image `map` should be placed inside a `noscript` element with the `data-cmp-hook-image="noscript"` attribute.
-It will be inserted into the DOM by the JavaScript component.
+They will be inserted into the DOM by the JavaScript component.

 To allow lazy loading it is expected that the `data-cmp-lazy` and `data-cmp-src` options are supplied.